Is LL Bean Ethical, Sustainable or Fast Fashion?

 Disclosure: Our editors handpick top-rated brands, vetted through our strict ratings.
 Purchases via our links may earn us a commission.
 Learn more

-L.L.Bean is not a fast fashion brand either because it falls under a very different category of clothing, that is, adventure wear which is created for high-performance rather than trending styles.
-While the brand does make sustainability and ethical claims, it doesn’t disclose evidence for its operating methods.
-L.L.
-Bean might set the tone for outdoor explorers in and around the United States.
-But can its customers step into nature guilt-free?
-Let’s explore to find out what L.L.Bean has been up to.
+Considered one of the oldest outdoor clothing retailers, L.L.Bean has been around for 110 years now.
+While the brand makes sustainability and ethical claims, it doesn’t disclose evidence for its operating methods.
+L.L.Bean might set the tone for outdoor explorers in and around the US, but can its customers step into nature guilt-free?
+Let’s explore L.L.Bean’s sustainability and ethical endeavors.

 is ll bean ethical